-What do we know about the Arbery case?
+Ahmaud Arbery: What do we know about the case?

 A second man is standing in the bed of the pickup.
 The second man is then shown with a pistol standing alongside the other armed man with the jogger no longer in view.

+The clip - which sparked nationwide outcry swiftly followed by criminal charges - was leaked at the behest of Gregory McMichael because he thought it would make him and his son look better, according to WSB-TV in Atlanta.

-On 10 May another video emerged, showing a man believed to Mr Arbery at a home construction site shortly before the shooting.
+On 10 May 2020, another video emerged, showing a man believed to be Mr Arbery at a home construction site shortly before the shooting.

 In the footage from a surveillance camera, a black man in a white T-shirt walks onto the site and is seen looking around for a few minutes before leaving and jogging down the street.